EvanWang2015/Deep-Learning/README.md

 **VERBOSE CONTENT WARNING: YOU CAN JUMP TO THE NEXT SECTION IF YOU WANT**

 I have recently finished my Phd in Nuclear Engineering and a concurrent MS in Computer Engineering.
 I have strong interest in Data Analytics and coding.
-There are many overlappings between my research and machine learning techniques.
 I am very grateful there are many free/cheap resources available online that help me to teach myself and learn from others.
 I have completed many CS and Math related MooCs on Coursera and Udemy, and deeply understand learning by yourself could be challenging sometimes.
 I hope this work will be somehow useful to you.